Philharmonie Austin and Philharmonie Austin Chamber Players are comprised of many of the country’s finest period performance players.

 We have been bringing exciting and transcendent performances to Austin for over twenty years.

 Notable performances have included Mendelssohn’s Elijah, the complete Orchestral Suites and Brandenburg Concertos of Bach, Rameau’s Dardanus Suite, Beethoven’s Fifth Symphony and Fourth Piano Concerto, Brahms’ Fourth Symphony, Mozart’s Requiem, Bach’s St. John Passion and Christmas Oratorio, Handel’s Messiah and Tchaikovsky’s Fifth Symphony.
-The current season will feature the Philharmonie Austin Chamber Players in music by Mendelssohn and Brahms.
-Philharmonie Austin will bring performances of Haydn, Beethoven, Bach, Mendelssohn, and Schumann.
+The current season will feature the Philharmonie Austin Chamber Players in music by Bach and Mozart.
+Philharmonie Austin will bring performances of Bach, Handel, Vivaldi, Prokofiev, Ravel, and Stravinsky.

 Mark Dupere conductor